-Titanium cookware is not made from 100% titanium.
+Titanium pan or pot is not made from 100% titanium.
 It is made from stainless steel, aluminum, ceramic, or some combination, and usually comes with a thinner titanium coating.

 The titanium core in non-porous, which means that you don’t have to worry about other metals making it through the titanium coating and into your food.

 Titanium disperses heat well, doesn’t flavor or significantly alter your food, and is naturally non-stick.
 It’s easy to clean and maintain and isn’t very heavy.
-Titanium is a popular choice for foodies and anyone looking for easy-care, durable, cookware.
+Titanium pan or pot is a popular choice for foodies and anyone looking for easy-care, durable, pots and pans.

 The internal cores are less important, although you should pay attention to the heating limits and properties of each option.
 Ceramic isn’t quite as versatile as stainless in some respects while being better for other kinds of cooking.

 Another concern is that you can’t use metal utensils with titanium cookware.
 Metal utensils can scratch the titanium, reducing its durability and increasing wear.

-Well made titanium cookware doesn’t have a significant impact on your health.
+Well made titanium pots and pans doesn’t have a significant impact on your health.
 It’s easy to care for, nonstick enough that you can reduce your fat intake slightly, and non-porous and doesn’t leech into your food.

 It’s also acid resistant and doesn’t corrode, making this one of the healthiest options for working with tomato sauces and other acidic foods.

-Titanium cookware is generally considered environmentally friendly.
-However, it can be hard to re-purpose the cookware, and its durability largely depends on its care.
+Titanium pan is generally considered environmentally friendly.
+However, it can be hard to re-purpose, and its durability largely depends on its care.

 Ceramic and Ceramic Coated Cookware

 Ceramic cookware is both made from entirely ceramic materials, and ceramics can be used as a coating over metal cookware for a variety of reasons.

-Ceramic cookware is very durable but can be vulnerable to chipping or breaking if dropped.
+Ceramic pan is very durable but can be vulnerable to chipping or breaking if dropped.